 |Jamaica—Cost $1,000||Jan 3–10|

 |Mustard Seed Communities' home in Montego Bay, Blessed Assurance, is home to over forty children with disabilities; ages 2 to 17 years old.
 On a mission trip to Montego Bay, students stay at Blessed Assurance during their entire trip.
 This provides an opportunity to establish close relationships with the children while feeding and caring for them. .
 Examine the issues of wealth disparity and the hidden shadow side of this tourist destination.
 Host: Mustard Seed Communities|

 El Salvador—Cost $1000

-Become familiar with current social issues in El Salvador during 3-day home stays with families in Zaragosa, in an urban community outside of the country's capitol.
+Become familiar with current social issues in El Salvador while learning about the history of the country's civil war and the United State's involvement in that conflict.
+Experience a one day home stay with families in Zaragosa, in an urban community outside of the country's capitol.
 Visit several sites in San Salvador, commemorating the deaths of Oscar Romero and four North American churchwomen, the six Jesuits and their colleagues at the Universidad Centro Americana (UCA).
 Learn about the history and social concerns of urban and rural El Salvador, including the work and origins of Christian Base Communities (CBEs) and cooperative movements.
 Host Organization: International Partners in Mission (IPM).